11th January, 2021

 Creating the simplest of environments in the Gallery spaces, Abramović’s only materials were herself, the audience and a selection of props.
 On arrival, visitors both literally and metaphorically left their baggage behind in order to enter the exhibition: bags, jackets, electronic equipment, watches and cameras were not permitted to accompany them.
 The public became the performing body, participating in the delivery of an unprecedented moment in the history of performance art.

-OnSight have loved supporting Toy Box films with such an extraordinary project like 512 hours which was delivered to Sky Documentaries and Film Republic and we look forward to sharing more information about the release date soon.
+OnSight have loved supporting Toy Box films with such an extraordinary project like 512 hours which was delivered to Sky Documentaries and will also feature at the CPH:DOX festival this year.